Considering an apprenticeship as a post-18 option? You may find our article dedicated to degree apprenticeships more helpful.

 How long are apprenticeships in STEM?

 Apprenticeships typically take between 1 and 5 years to complete, depending on the level.
 To be considered a full-time apprentice, you need to work at least 30 paid hours a week, though some employers may require up to 40 hours.
-If you have shorter working weeks (<30 hours), you’ll be classified as a part-time apprentice and the length of the apprenticeship will be extended accordingly.
+If you have shorter working weeks, you’ll be classified as a part-time apprentice and the length of the apprenticeship will be extended accordingly.

-If you are under 18, you cannot work more than 40 hours per week by law.
+Please note that if you are under 18, you cannot work more than 40 hours per week by law.

 How much do apprenticeships pay?

 You are entitled to at least the National Minimum Wage for apprentices, which varies with age group.
+As of April 2024, this stands at:

-Aged 16 to 18: £6.40 / hour
+• Aged 16 to 18: £6.40/hour

-Aged 19 or over and in your first year of apprenticeship: £6.40 / hour
+• Aged 19 or over and in your first year of apprenticeship: £6.40/hour

-Aged 19 to 20 and have completed your first year: £8.60 / hour
+• Aged 19 to 20 and have completed your first year: £8.60/hour

-Aged 21+ and have completed your first year: £11.44 / hour
+• Aged 21+ and have completed your first year: £11.44/hour

 You must be paid for all aspects of your apprenticeship including your regular working hours, training (which should account for at least 20% of your working hours), and study towards English and maths qualifications.
 These salaries are the minimum you should receive and many employers offer higher pay.
 You’re also entitled to at least 20 days of paid holiday per year, along with other employee rights such as sick pay.

-If you are ever worried about getting underpaid, you can check by using the National Minimum Wage and Living Wage calculator for workers provided by gov.uk.
+If you are ever worried about getting underpaid, you can check using the National Minimum Wage and Living Wage calculator for workers provided by gov.uk.

-Which level of apprenticeship should you apply for?
+Which apprenticeship level should you apply for?

 Apprenticeships are sorted into levels depending on the qualifications you need to apply and the stage of education they correspond to, similar to Key Stages in school.

-Categorisation of apprenticeships
+Categorisation of apprenticeships: England

-• Advanced (Level 3): Equivalent to 2 passes at A Level.
+• Advanced (Level 3): Equivalent to two passes at A Level.
 Often requires at least 5 GCSEs, completion of an intermediate apprenticeship, or sometimes relevant industry experience.
 Usually lasts 18 to 48 months (full-time).

 • Higher (Level 4 or 5): Level 4 is equivalent to a Certificate of Higher Education (CertHE) or Higher National Certificate (HNC); Level 5 is equivalent to a foundation degree, the first year of an undergraduate degree, or a higher national diploma (HND).
-Entry typically requires completion of an advanced apprenticeship, a BTEC National qualification, 2 A Levels, or a Level 3 NVQ.
+Entry typically requires completion of an advanced apprenticeship, a BTEC National qualification, two A Levels, or a Level 3 NVQ.
 Duration is at least 48 months.

 • Degree (Level 6+): Offers a full bachelor’s (Level 6) or master’s (Level 7) degree while working.
 Entry requirements are similar to university, often including specific GCSE and A Level grades, plus transferable skills like communication and time management.
 Duration ranges from three to six years depending on the level of the apprenticeship.